Solo-Her0/Chat-App/README.md

    - You type a message and hit send (or press Enter)
    - The message gets sent to the server via Socket.IO
    - Server stores the message in Valkey database
-   - Server broadcasts it to everyone connected
+   - If you're in the global lobby, the server broadcasts to everyone connected to the lobby
-   - All connected clients receive and display the message
+   - If you're in a private group, the server stores and broadcasts to that group's room only
+   - Clients in a private group do not display global lobby messages until they leave the group
 7. **Smart Features**:
    - Timestamps show time for same day for recent messages, full date for older messages
    - User avatars display the first letter of the username